amanrudra01/Trash-Bot/README.md

 ## 🔮 Future Enhancements

-* Integration with robotic arms for automated sorting
 * Dashboard for visual analytics and report generation
 * Mobile app for real-time notifications
 * Multi-camera support for large-area coverage